anna-filou/anna-filou.github.io/README.md

 Hosted by Netlify, headless git-based CMS via Forestry.io

 Constant work in progress.
-As of April 2021 I'm working on adding multilingual support (Englisch, Greek).
+As of April 2021 I'm working on adding multilingual support (English, Greek).